 This episode contains examples of:

-- Come Back My Pet: The family realizes they were wrong in how they treated Santa's Little Helper and send Bart out to get him.
+- Come Back, My Pet!: The family realizes that they were wrong in how they treated Santa's Little Helper and send Bart out to get him.

 - Continuity Nod: The map of Springfield used to follow Santa's Little Helper's adventures when he runs away includes the "Michael Jackson Expressway"; Mayor Quimby renamed the road that when everyone thought Jackson was coming to town in the Season Three opener "Stark Raving Dad".

 - Disney Death: Right before the first Act Break, Abe declares Santa's Little Helper dead.
 When the show returns from commercials, it turns out not to be the case, and Abe refuses to admit his mistake.

 - Flashback: Homer suggests that he could perform surgery on the dog, since as he sees it it wouldn't be any different from carving a turkey.
 We then go to a flashback to a previous meal as Homer proves no expert with an electric carving knife...